-The Clovis Veterans Memorial District unveiled a new logo during its Celebration of Heritage event on Thursday, Jan.
+The Clovis Veterans Memorial District (CVMD) unveiled a new logo during its Celebration of Heritage event on Thursday, Jan.
 10. Veterans, community leaders and residents came together to witness the unveiling and learn about the meaning of the new logo.

 The first element of the new brand is the shield, which represents defense.

 “In this crest, we honor our veterans and their service of defense to our nation as well as our mission to promote a legacy of service for preserving our community and country’s foundational ideals,” CVMD CEO Lorenzo Rios said.
 “We seek to protect the value of our community as we move into the future.”